morrowcj/aspen-resistance-study/README.md

 Phenotypic, plot layout, and identification data for WisAsp will be useful to our analyses.
 These data are located on the L drive (`"/labstorage/Lindroth_Lab/WisAsp Study/Phenotype data summary table"`).

-Find the most recent verision of the phenotype table and copy it to our project's data directory:
+Find the most recent verision of the phenotype table and copy it to our project's data directory: **Note** most data will be updated and stored on github

 ```shell
 cp "/labstorage/Lindroth_Lab/WisAsp Study/Phenotype data summary table/WisAsp Summary Table DRAFT 6 Dec 2018.xlsx" ~/Documents/holstrom-resistance-study/data/